Sang Moo Lee

 Research / Scholarship

-Mathematics education research specializing in the development of critical thinking in secondary mathematics classrooms, bridging classroom practice and research.
+Mathematics education research specializing in the development of critical thinking in mathematics classrooms, bridging classroom practice and research.

 -

-PhD (ABD) - University of Toronto (OISE)
+PhD Candidate - University of Toronto (OISE)

 Thesis: Conceptualizing Critical Thinking in Math Classrooms.